-TAB 3: Project Description - The Limerick
+TAB 3: Project Description - The Klassik

-Northpointe Development Corporation ("Developer") is proposing to construct The Limerick Apartments, a newly constructed 126-unit Low-Income Housing Tax Credit ("LIHTC") multifamily development located City of Fitchburg, Wisconsin.
+Northpointe Development Corporation ("Developer") is proposing to construct The Klassic Apartments, a newly constructed seventy-nine unit 9% Low-Income Housing Tax Credit ("LIHTC") multifamily development located downtown in the City of Verona, Wisconsin.

-- 100% of the proposed units will be rent restricted and affordable under the tax credit program. - Northpointe is requesting \$1,250,000 in county funds which is \$10,000/ affordable unit. - Northpointe would agree to extend the affordability period at the property from 30 to 35 years. - Total Development Cost is expected to be approximately \$30.3 million - The project has already been awarded State and Federal 4% credits.
-With anticipated county funds the unit mix was changed to add 30% units with supportive services.
+- To obtain financial feasibility and give the project the best chance of winning an award of 9% tax credits, Northpointe is requesting \$1,150,000 in county funds which is \$17,968/ affordable unit. - Northpointe would agree to extend the affordability period at the property from 30 to 35 years. - Total Development Cost is expected to be \$19,250,000 - There will not be a difference in size or finishes between the affordable and market rate units.
+See unit table for breakdown of unit affordability levels.

-The development will consist of the new construction of 1, four-story elevatored building containing 50, one bedroom/one bathroom units (senior, restricted to households with at least one member age 55 or older), 50, two bedroom/two bathroom units (senior, restricted to households with at least one member age 55 or older) and 1, two-story townhome style building consisting of 26, three bedroom/two bathroom units (multifamily, open to residents of all ages) for a total of 126 rental units.
+The development will consist of the new construction of 1, four-story elevatored building containing 40, one bedroom/one bathroom units, 23, two bedroom/two bathroom units, and 16, three bedroom/two bathroom units for a total of seventy-nine rental units.
+64 of the units will be restricted and 15 will be market rate.
+Most of the 3-bedrooms will be townhomes with first floor private entrances.

-The Developer proposes to set aside all of the units for residents earning 30, 50, or 80 percent or less of area median income ("AMI") using the Wisconsin Housing and Economic Development Authority ('WHEDA") LIHTC Program.
-However, with the county funds 60% of the total units will be set aside for households earning 50% AMI or less with 5% of the total units set aside for households earning 30% AMI or less.
-The full breakdown of unit mix can be found in Attachment C.
+Northpointe proposes to set aside a majority of the units for residents earning 30, 50, or 60 percent or less of the Dane County Area Median Income ("AMI") using the Wisconsin Housing and Economic Development Authority ("WHEDA") LIHTC Program.
+The remaining units will be market rate to balance out a very broad range of incomes that reside in the building.
+However, with the county funds 60% of the total units will be set aside for households earning 50% AMI or less with 20% of the total units set aside for households earning 30% AMI or less.